A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Theoretical Modeling of Planet's Emission Spectrum

-In summary, our analysis shows that volatile-rich atmospheric compositions are able to explain the brightness temperature observed for TOI-561~b in the 3-5 micron range thanks to their opacity windows at shorter wavelengths, more efficient day-night heat redistribution, and potential to host reflective clouds.
-A thinner, pure rock vapor atmosphere could also host reflective clouds, which may result in a cooler brightness temperature.
+In summary, our analysis shows that volatile-rich atmospheric compositions are able to explain the brightness temperature observed for TOI-561~b in the 3-5~$\mu$m range thanks to their opacity windows at shorter wavelengths, more efficient day-night heat redistribution, and potential to host reflective clouds.
+A thinner pure-rock-vapor atmosphere could also host reflective clouds, which may result in a cooler brightness temperature.
 However, \citet{Nguyen2024_lava_clouds} find that heat advection can compensate for the cooling effects of clouds in such an atmosphere, meaning that this scenario may still be too hot to reproduce the eclipse spectrum we observe.
-Furthermore, a thin, rock vapor atmosphere would be at odds with the low observed bulk density of the planet.
+Furthermore, a thin-rock-vapor atmosphere would be at odds with the low observed bulk density of the planet.